 Where schools have a concern about a child, they should contact Children's Social Care Services.
-If the concerns are based on more concrete indicators - i.e., the young person says this is going to happen to them, or disclosure that it has happened to them or to an older sister - schools should make a child protection referral and inform the Police as required by the mandatory reporting duty.
+If the concerns are based on more concrete indicators - i.e., the young person says this is going to happen to them, or disclosure that it has happened to them or to an older sister - schools should make a child protection referral.
 Schools should not: